Breaking Down the Smollet Case - December 10th, Hour 2

 And that is something that I think all Americans, Leo is, you are, I am, are very, very proud of.

-Now it happened in the city of Chicago, Leo, and we know what happens every weekend in the city of Chicago.
+Now, it happened in the city of Chicago, Leo, and we know what happens every weekend in the city of Chicago.

-You know, I could accurately predict, come within the, you know, a margin of a a dozen or so, how many people will be shot this weekend, how many people will be shot and killed this weekend.
+You know, I could accurately predict, come within the, you know, margin of a dozen or so, how many people will be shot this weekend, how many people will be shot and killed this weekend.

-You know, pull back your punches on me, and all these other quotes that came up.
+You know, pull back your punches on me and all these other quotes that came up.

-And then all the money, all the resources that could have been used to stop these crimes were on a narcissistic, phony actor.
+And then all the money, all the resources that could have been used to stop these crimes were on a narcissistic phony actor.

-Garrett, Greg Jarrett said it correctly.
+Greg Jarrett said it correctly.

-Well, he's the center of a teacher now.
+Well, he's the center of attention now.

 He's the biggest liar in the country.